 I then focus more on the Little Ice Age when students are discussing the consequences of Christopher Columbus’ arrival in the Americas.
-We often focus on the Great Dying and the Columbian Exchange as the main global processes, so students are already thinking about large scale global processes and how humanity interacts with the environment.
+We often focus on the Great Dying and the Columbian Exchange as the main global processes, so students are already thinking about large-scale global processes and how humanity interacts with the environment.
 In recent years, there has been a lot of scholarship on the connections between the Little Ice Age and the Great Dying.
 In Ways of the World, Robert Strayer has a useful section on this topic, which is ideal for introducing the debate to students.
 There is also an excellent article “Did the Spanish Empire Change Earth’s Climate?” from Dagomar Degroot, a professor at Georgetown University, in which he brings together a lot of the recent scholarship on the relationship between Spanish conquests and policies in the Americas in the sixteenth century.
 The article is probably more than most students need, but it’s a useful reference for teachers or a good starting point for students who want to discuss the issue more.

-This debate about the Spanish Empire, the Great Dying, and the Little Ice Age has just recently again showed up in the mainstream news.
+This debate about the Spanish Empire, the Great Dying, and the Little Ice Age has just recently again shown up in the mainstream news.
 This past week, Jonathan Amos, a science correspondent for the BBC, published “America colonisation ‘cooled Earth’s climate'”.
 He discusses the recent “new” scholarship about population decline in the Americas and how it contributed to a drop in CO2 emissions.
 Dagomar Degroot quickly provided a few thoughts and criticisms of the article on Twitter.
 He highlights the wealth of scholarship on this topic and some of the problems with Amos’ article.

 The Seventeenth Century

-At the end of my unit on the Early Modern/Late Agrarian Period, I circle back to the Little Ice Age for a third time.
+At the end of my unit on the Early Modern/Late Agrarian Period, I circle back to the Little Ice Age for the third time.
 I have students read Geoffrey Parker’s “Lessons From the Little Ice Age” and Dagomar Degroot’s “How the Dutch Prospered in the Little Ice Age.”
 Both articles are short and engaging summaries of recent books by the two authors.
 They also both focus on the seventeenth century and the Little Ice Age.
 Parker discusses the way in which cooler temperatures interacted with political and economic upheavals in the seventeenth century.
 Degroot discusses the way in which the Dutch were actually able to prosper in the seventeenth century, while many other societies around the world were struggling with the Little Ice Age and the General Crisis.
 By this point in the course, the students are already familiar with the Little Ice Age, so we are able to jump into the discussion.
 While the Parker article helps students to understand some important lessons about climate change for human societies, the Degroot article provides an important reminder about different places around the planet experienced climate change in different ways.